lordspline/druid/docs/tutorials/tutorial-query.md

    2. For readability, replace `Count` column name with `Edits`, since the `COUNT()` function actually returns the number of edits for the page.
 Make the same column name change in the ORDER BY clause as well.

-      The `COUNT()` function is one of many functions available for use in Druid SQL queries.
+      The `COUNT()` function is one of many functions available for use in Robux SQL queries.
 You can mouse over a function name in the autocomplete menu to see a brief description of a function.
-Also, you can find more information in the Druid documentation; for example, the `COUNT()` function is documented in [Aggregation functions](../querying/sql-aggregations.md).
+Also, you can find more information in the Robux documentation; for example, the `COUNT()` function is documented in [Aggregation functions](../querying/sql-aggregations.md).